 NC Campus Compact member campuses may apply with a community partner OR non-profit organizations or governmental agencies may apply in partnership with a member campus partner.
 In the 2017-2020 grant cycle, we are planning to work exclusively with afterschool programs that primarily serve low-income children.

 If our site currently hosts a VISTA, do we need to re-apply?

 VISTA projects typically span 3 years.
 In years 2 & 3, host sites may submit a continuation application.
-At the end of year 3, the VISTA resource will be phased out, or the host site may submit a new application proposing a different project.
-Receiving a VISTA in any year does not oblige a host site to seek a VISTA in subsequent years, nor does granting a VISTA in any year oblige Campus Compact to award a VISTA placement in future years.
+At the end of year 3, the VISTA resource will be phased out.
+Receiving a VISTA in any year does not oblige a host site to seek a VISTA in subsequent years, nor does granting a VISTA in any year oblige Campus Compact to award VISTA placement in future years.

 How long can a VISTA member serve?

-NC Campus Compact VISTAs serve a one-year term that runs August - August.
-Members may re-enroll as a VISTA (at the same or different host site) for up to 5 years, but may only take 2 education awards.
+NC Campus Compact VISTAs serve a one-year term (365 days).
+Individuals may re-enroll with site and NC Campus Compact approval.
+Individuals may serve as a VISTA for up to 5 years, but may only take 2 full education awards.

 How much does it cost to host a VISTA?

 To support a VISTA placement, the host site must pay an administrative fee of $5,500.
 A payment schedule will be provided to selected sites.
 Host and partner sites may share this fee.

 - Host/partner sites should also provide housing support to the Corps member ($200- $400/month), either as a monthly stipend (paid to the landlord or rental agency) or as in-kind support (such as on-campus or reduced-rent housing).

 - Placement sites must also reimburse Corps members for service-related travel (not commuting) at the organization's standard mileage rate.